 There are things in this life that are truly scary.
-But I expect that nothing would compare with the bone-tingling horror that comes from hearing a disembodied voice speaking out of a whirlwind…
+But I expect that nothing could be compared to the bone-tingling horror that comes from hearing a disembodied voice speaking out of a whirlwind…

 READ JOB 38 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 A THOUGHT FOR TODAY:

 Reading the news one day, I noticed a plea from a Scottish family who had a series of nannies for their children but all of them had left.
 Apparently, the family’s home was haunted!
 More than ever, the supernatural seems to be increasingly accepted today.
 But there are many foundations upon which Faith can be based.
-Believers in the Creator God today, for example, have focused on building blocks that relate to how He’s a compassionate and gracious God, abounding in loving-kindness and truth.[a]
+Believers in the Creator God today, for example, have focused on building blocks that relate to how He is a compassionate and gracious God, abounding in loving-kindness and truth.[a]
 Others focus on our Maker’s ability to forgive our wrongdoing[b], and still others on the benevolence of His blessings.[c]

 Unfortunately though, the focus we choose can be in isolation of the whole picture.
 We like the fact that He is ‘slow to anger’ but we avoid reading the verses around that truth: “…the Lord is a jealous and avenging God…filled with wrath with His foes.
 He is slow to anger but great in power… His way is in the whirlwind and the storm, and clouds are dust under his feet.”[d]
-So, until I come back to the original foundation stones (such as the Creator God’s own speech about Himself in today’s chapter (Job c38-41), then I too will “darken counsel” and “obscuring His plans” with words without knowledge. [v2] By building my Faith, that’s focused only on the good bits and not the scary bits, I’ll never be able to offer Him “acceptable sacrifices”[e] , because I’ll not know who He really is: the Author of the Supernatural…
+So, until I come back to the original foundation stones (such as the Creator God’s own speech about Himself in today’s chapter (Job c38-41), then I too will darken His counsel and obscure His plans with words without knowledge. [v2] By building my Faith that is focused only on the good bits and not the scary bits, I’ll never be able to offer Him “acceptable sacrifices”[e] , because I’ll not know who He really is: the Author of the Supernatural…

-Read More? …CLICK on “23 July – Additional Notes
+Read More? …CLICK on “23 July – Additional Notes”